Why Attorney General Jeff Sessions survives Trump's wrath

 "So General Flynn lies to the FBI and his life is destroyed, while Crooked Hillary Clinton, on that now famous FBI holiday 'interrogation' with no swearing in and no recording, lies many times ... and nothing happens to her?
 Rigged system, or just a double standard?"
 Trump wrote on Twitter last month.

+Michael Flynn, a retired Army lieutenant general, was briefly Trump's national security adviser.

-Three House Republicans — Chris Stewart of Utah, Jim Jordan of Ohio and Mark Meadows of North Carolina — called on Sessions to resign this week.
-In an op-ed in the Washington Examiner, Meadows and Jordan argued that leaks about the Russia investigation show the attorney general doesn't have control over his department.
-And there have been reports that EPA Chief Scott Pruitt is lining himself up to try to take Sessions' job.
+Three House Republicans — Chris Stewart of Utah, Jim Jordan of Ohio and Mark Meadows of North Carolina — called on Sessions to resign last week.
+In an op-ed in The Washington Examiner, Meadows and Jordan argued that leaks about the Russia investigation showed that the attorney general didn't have control over his department.
+And there have been reports that Scott Pruitt, head of the Environmental Protection Agency, is lining himself up to try to take Sessions' job.

-Things have gotten so bad for Sessions that his chief defenders this week were the very same Senate Democrats that had railed against his appointment last year, a function of their fear that a new attorney general would be both more loyal to Trump and more able to affect Special Counsel Robert Mueller's Russia investigation.
+Things have gotten so bad for Sessions that his chief defenders last week were the same Senate Democrats who railed against his appointment last year, a function of their fear that a new attorney general would be both more loyal to Trump and more able to affect special counsel Robert Mueller's Russia investigation.

 It all adds up to the kind of drumbeat that usually portends the political demise of a Cabinet official.